Cryosophila guagara

 Advanced Germination Techniques

 For stubborn or slightly older seeds, a soak in a solution of Gibberellic Acid (GA3) can sometimes help break dormancy and encourage more uniform germination.
-However, for fresh Cryosophila seeds, this is often not necessary.
+However, for fresh Cryosophila seeds, this is often not necessary and clean warm water is preferred.

 4. Cultivation Requirements